aotta/PicoVideocart/README.md

 "Bin" files should be added in flash using Arduino IDE plugin ( https://github.com/earlephilhower/arduino-littlefs-upload )

 **NOTE: V.1.1 use now Adafruit stack USB and you can upload bin files by connecting the card to a PC via usb cable and copying them on the flash folder.
 First time flash folder need to be formatted as FAT disk.
+Now the multicart check at boot if it's inserted in console, if you get flashing led at boot, reset Picovideocart or powercycle the console until you get a steady flash led.

 More info on AtariAge forum: https://forums.atariage.com/topic/274416-the-official-channel-f-thread/page/56/